ClearSlide/fake-statsd/README.md

 # fake-statsd
-Simple ruby script allowing the inspections of statsd packets
+Simple ruby script allowing the inspection of statsd packets